 Altavista Elementary School

-- Altavista Elementary School's student population of 521 students has declined by 10% over five school years.
+Altavista Elementary School's student population of 521 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 Altavista Elementary School is ranked within the bottom 50% of all 1,791 schools in Virginia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.